godotengine/godot-docs/tutorials/3d/fps_tutorial/part_four.rst

         input_movement_vector += joypad_vec

-Lets go over what we're doing.
+Let's go over what we're doing.

 First we check to see if there is a connected joypad.

-If there is a joypad connected, we then get it's left stick axes for right/left and up/down.
+If there is a joypad connected, we then get its left stick axes for right/left and up/down.
 Because a wired Xbox 360 controller has different joystick axis mapping based on OS, we use different axes based on the OS.